-John is an experienced and fast working DOP based in between London and Madrid working for productions companies such as Iconoclast, RSA-Black Dog Films, Caviar, BBC drama.
+John is an experienced and fast working DOP working for productions companies such as Iconoclast, RSA-Black Dog Films, Caviar, BBC drama.

-John's most recent feature film entitled, Come Home, is a psychological horror set in upstate New York.
-The movie stars Camilla Rutherford in a leading role.
+John started his career where he lived in Madrid filming world news and sporting events globally.
+Then growing a desire to work on documentaries, TV drama and publicity.
+John's most recent feature documentary is "Quant" directed by Sadie Frost and also feature film entitled "Father of Flies".
+A psychological horror set in upstate New York, starring Camilla Rutherford in a leading role.
 The original score for the movie was created by Orri Páll Dýrason of Sigur Rós.
-Film set for release 2020.
+Film set for release 2021.

 John is an expert of handheld cinematic aesthetics and with a natural gift of finding beauty in any location and creating a filmic look to suit.

 Aside from working in narrative, John has a passion for the arts from the Classics to Avant-garde and is a keen painter himself.
 He is also still following his interest in humanity, anthropology and world events.

 John has attended courses at the NFTS and the London Film Academy.